 The PhD committee should be appointed early enough to advise in the formulation of the student’s program and in refining the research topic for the dissertation.
 Within the constraints of the above criteria, the PhD program faculty will determine the process by which dissertation committees are established.
-The final list of dissertation committee members shall be reported to the college’s associate dean for graduate education or unit managing the degree program.
+The final list of dissertation committee members shall be reported to the college’s associate dean for graduate education or administrative unit managing the degree program.

 If a student’s major advisor leaves Northeastern (including transition to emeritus status), that person may continue the research direction of the dissertation or thesis.
 However, a co-advisor must be appointed from the academic department or program.
 The student will then have two advisors, one an official member of the Northeastern faculty who will be available for research and administrative matters and the ex-Northeastern advisor.
 If a new major advisor is appointed, the former Northeastern faculty member may serve as an outside member of the committee.

 Degree programs may require a comprehensive examination(s) and/or an oral defense of the dissertation proposal as the final step before becoming a PhD candidate.
 The purpose of the comprehensive examination(s) is to test the knowledge and skills of the student in a particular area and their knowledge of recent research developments in the field.
 The administrative home unit for each PhD program shall establish the process by which comprehensive examination committees are established.
 Units may require an oral defense of the dissertation proposal in lieu of, or in addition to, a comprehensive examination.

 Candidates for the degree of Doctor of Philosophy must complete a dissertation that embodies the results of extended research and makes an original contribution to the field.